Check out what the United Nations Educational, Scientific and Cultural Organisation (UNESCO) has to say about World Heritage.

 Encyclopedia Britannica database: Acropolis

-Angkor Wat is an enormous Buddhist temple complex located in northern Cambodia, and is the largest religious structure in the world by and area, measuring 162.6 hectares.
+Angkor Wat is an enormous Buddhist temple complex located in northern Cambodia, and is the largest religious structure in the world by area, measuring 162.6 hectares.
 At the centre of the temple stands a quincunx of four towers surrounding a central spire that rises to a height of 65 m above the ground.
 It was originally built in the first half of the 12th century as a Hindu temple, dedicated to the Hindu god Vishnu, Its name translates to “temple city” in the Khmer language of the region.

 Encyclopedia Britannica database: Angkor Wat